PengYRLab/LampreyRetinalCellAtlas/README.md

 This directory includes functions written from scratch.

 ### Tutorial
-This directory includes subdirectoris with scripts used for the analyses.
+This directory includes sub-directories with scripts used for the analyses.
 The scripts perform the analysis tasks.

 **Cell type annotation using SingleR**